havgirl/Kickstarter-analysis/Written_Report_Template.md

 - Campaigns that had a goal range less than $5,000 were the most successful, with a 76% success rate for projects less that 1000 and 73% for projects with a goal between 1000 and 4999.

 ### Limitations of this dataset
-Additional information could provide us with more context on why campaigns were sucessful and would assist in the analysis and recommendation process.
+Additional information could provide us with more context on why campaigns were successful and would assist in the analysis and recommendation process.
 Examples include:
 - Methods for advertising and circulating the campaigns were unknown
 - The use of gifts to donors who pledged or exceeded a $ threshold were unknown
 - The location within each country was unknown (city vs country, for example, could yield different results)

 ### Recommendations for additional tables or graphs
-- Trend graph depicting outcome by year
+- Trend graph depicting outcome by year filtered by category
 - Bar graph showing outcome by category and/or by country
 - Table/graph demonstrating average donation by category